 Teacher Professional Development*

-- Late Summer: M!W!O!
-Teacher Professional Development.
+- Summer Professional Development Intensive.
 Required for teachers new to the curriculum.

-- Year-round: Access to teacher resources from the BLO Education Department.
+- Teaching Resources: Access to arts-integrated lesson plans and teaching resources from the BLO Education Department.

 * Partnership Activities subject to change to meet the needs of current partners.